kristianlm/chicken-gochan/readme.md

 Receive clauses, `((chan -> msg [ok]) body ...)`, execute `body` with `msg` bound to the message object and `ok` bound to a flag indicating success.
-Receiving from a closed immediately completes with the `ok` flag set to `#f`.
+Receiving from a closed channel immediately completes with the `ok` flag set to `#f`.

 Send clauses, `((chan <- msg [ok]) body ...)`, execute `body` after